Robust Auction Design with Support Information

-By increasing the allocation for the low types, we increase the payment accrued from lower-value bidders but, at the same time, we decrease the payment accrued from higher-value bidders to guarantee incentive compatibility (so higher-value bidders do not pretend to be lower-value ones).
-When the relative support information is high (i.e., $a \sim b$), the lower-value and higher-value bidders are not too different, and this softer tradeoff has the potential to lead to more robust mechanisms.

-\paragraph{Characterization of an optimal mechanism.} Our main theorem fully characterizes a minimax optimal mechanism for any relative support information level, for the $\lambda$-regret (and hence for the minimax regret and maximin ratio).
-We present an abridged version of our main result here.
-The full version is available in Theorem~\ref{thm:char-all-mech-full-main}.
+By increasing the allocation at low values, the mechanism increases the revenue derived from lower-valued bidders, but in doing so, the mechanism can extract less revenue from higher-valued bidders due to incentive compability.
+In this sense, the pooling auction makes allocation and payment more ``uniform'' across values and softens the tradeoffs from reserve pricing.